RisingStack/post-stripe/post.md

 export default injectStripe(Shop)
 ```

-For now lets just make simple charges from the UI to Stripe direcly once we received our token for the card, we can do that by a POST request to `https://api.stripe.com/v1/charges` with giving a payment `source` (this is the token id), a charge `amount` (of the charge) and a `currency` to use.
-In the header we shall pass an API key for authorization, lets create a restriced one for that in the dashboard under the _Developers_ menu (you should not use your swiss army Secret key at client side).
-Allow to read and write charges with that key.
+Once we recieve the tokenized card from Stripe, we are ready to charge it.
+For now lets just keep it simple and charge the card by sending a POST request to `https://api.stripe.com/v1/charges` with specifying the payment `source` (this is the token id), the charge `amount` (of the charge) and the `currency` as described in the [Stripe API](https://stripe.com/docs/api/charges/create).
+We need to send the API key in the header for authorization.
+We can create a restricted API key on the dashboard in the _Developers_ menu.
+Set the permission for charges to "Read and write" as shown in the screenshot below. *N.B., you should never use your swiss army Secret key on the client*.

 ![DasboardRestricedApiKey](./images/dashboard_api-key_restricted.png)

-We have everything prepared for the submit.
-Call the `createToken()` async function from `stripe` prop (this will automatically find our card details from the built in `CardElment` from `react-stripe-elements`).
-After we receive our token, calculate the price from the cart and our prices object, and send our query to `https://api.stripe.com/v1/charges` as described in the [Stripe API](https://stripe.com/docs/api/charges/create).
+Let's take a look at it in action.

 ```javascript
 // Shop.js